-The proposed house has a relatively simple design with a simple roofline and is oriented with a west-northwest aspect.
+The proposed house has a relatively simple design with a simple roofline and is oriented with a southern aspect.

-The roofing material will consist of concrete tiles.
-The exterior wall material is to be stucco.
-Soffits are to be 3/4" thick and made of stucco.

-The structure has ~25 medium sized windows with the primary viewing direction being toward the western side of the structure.
-Windows will be double glazed with low e-coated tempered glass and frames made of aluminum clad.
-Exterior doors are to be 1-3/4", fire-rated, and made of wood and glass.
+The roofing material will consist of metal.
+The exterior wall material is to be plywood.
+Soffits are to be $\frac{3}{4}$ " thick plywood.
+The structure has ~20 medium sized windows with the primary viewing direction being toward the southern side of the structure.
+Windows will be double glazed with e-coating and frames made of vinyl.
+Exterior doors are to be 1-3/4", fire-rated, and made of steel.

-The one deck will be constructed of wood materials and supported by timber posts.
-The deck will be open and isolated from the surrounding landscape with gravel over a polyester weed barrier.
+The one deck will be constructed of cement materials and supported by steel.
+The deck will be open and isolated from the surrounding landscape.